-The paper is organized as follows.
+The remainder of the paper is organized as follows.
 We discuss the related literature in Section 1.1.
 Section 2 describes the model.
-Section 3 investigates the subgame after choosing any experiment.
-The equilibrium of the whole game is characterized in Section 4.
-Section 5 constructs a representative example.
-Section 6 extends the model by considering the setting of costly truth-telling and the state space with more than two states.
+We investigate the subgame after choosing any experiment in Section 3 and characterize the equilibrium of the whole game in Section 4.
+In Section 5, we consider the setting of costly truth-telling and compare strategic reporting with commitment to truthful reporting.
+In Section 6, we explicitly characterize the optimal experiment under different conditions.
 Section 7 concludes.
 All proofs are relegated to the Appendix.